 Since 2009, the second phase of the network has generated evidence on ways in which programs can adequately respond to SGBV throughout the region.

-A third phase of the project is expected to begin in 2014.
+A third phase of the project ended in 2018.

 The Council’s work on SGBV in East and Southern Africa has had numerous impacts at the national, regional, and international levels, resulting in changes in policy and practice in a number of countries.